garethtflynn/SocialNetworkApi/README.md

 ## Installation

-In order to usilize the backend technology, the user must first install the Node Package Manager (npm), the express package, MongoDB, Mongoose, and Moment.
+In order to usilize the backend technology, the user must first install the Node Package Manager (npm), the express package, MongoDB, and Mongoose.

 ## Screenshots/Visuals